-I am a PhD student at UCLA studying Ecology and Evolutionary Biology in Paul Barber's Lab.
-I'm currently researching the effects of multiple human stressors on marine ecosystems using environmental DNA, next generation sequencing, and autonomous reef monitoring structures.
-The main focus of my PhD is to use novel eDNA tools to comprehensively survey marine biodiversity inside and outside of Southern California's marine protected area network to understand how different management strategies and urbanization effect our local marine ecosystems.
-I have a background in coral reef research and marine policy, and hope to gain more experience at the intersection of research and policy, with a focus on understanding the interplay of local (pollution, overfishing, habitat destruction) and global (climate change and ocean acidification) stressors on marine ecosystems.
+I am a postdoctoral researcher at the Cooperative Institute for Climate, Ocean, and Ecosystem Studies (CICOES) at the University of Washington (Prof. Ryan Kelly) and the Northwest Fisheries Science Center at NOAA (Dr. Kim Parsons) using environmental DNA (eDNA) to better understand the population structure and connectivity of harbor porpoises and Southern Resident Killer Whales.
+I received my from PhD from UCLA studying Ecology and Evolutionary Biology in Professor Paul Barber's Lab where I used environmental DNA to research the effects of multiple human stressors on marine ecosystems.
+The main focus of my PhD was to use novel eDNA tools to comprehensively survey marine biodiversity inside and outside of Southern California's marine protected area network to better understand how different management strategies affect our local marine ecosystems.
+I have a background in coral reef and kelp forest ecology, and work at the intersection of research, management, and policy, with a focus on understanding the interplay of local (pollution, overfishing, habitat destruction) and global (climate change and ocean acidification) stressors on marine ecosystems.
 I received a B.S. in Marine Biology with Honors from Stanford University in 2015 studying the growth patterns of thermally resilient Acropora hyacinthus under Professor Stephen Palumbi.
-As an avid surfer, former ocean lifeguard, Life Aquatic fan, and scientific scuba diver growing up Santa Monica, I have a deep passion for the marine environment and its protection from environmental impacts.
+As an avid surfer, former ocean lifeguard, Life Aquatic fan, National Geographic Young Explorer, and scientific scuba diver growing up Santa Monica, I have a deep passion for coastal communities and the marine environment.

-My passion for biology and protecting the environment inspired me to become an avid nature and conservation photographer.
-Whether it's scuba diving in tropical reefs or backpacking in the Sierras, I strive to capture the fascinating beauty and function of our vital ecosystems and the environmental impacts that threaten them.
-I also get stoked taking pictures of cities, signs, and the beautiful world around us.
+I have always been fascinated the incredible diversity and beauty of this strange gorgeous world we inhabit.
+Trying to illuminating the incredible facets of natural world on research expeditions and travels inspired become an avid amateur nature and conservation photographer.
+Photography can distill and convey complex science and be understood by all.
+Whether it's scuba diving in tropical reefs or backpacking in the Sierras, I strive to capture the intricate beauty and complexity of our vital ecosystems and the environmental impacts that threaten them.
+I also get stoked taking pictures of food, street art, signs, and the friends I've met along the way.